Feral Druid DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.2

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Feral Druid in World of Warcraft — Battle for Azeroth (BfA) 8.1.5.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Feral Druid in World of Warcraft — Battle for Azeroth (BfA) 8.2.

 1. Feral Druid in Mythic+

 Feral has some limitations in the Battle for Azeroth Mythic+ landscape due to caveats within the toolkit in larger enemy groups.
 While there are options available that help to limit the problems of generation and burst AoE, they still exist and may hurt your ability to spread damage effectively across high enemy counts.
 Talents like Predator does help with additional resource generation, however.
 The ability to spread damage efficiently during these periods of high Energy intake from Tiger's Fury resets can help to shore up these weaknesses.

 The rules covered in the Rotation, Cooldowns, and Abilities page are still applicable here.
 Note that in most situations, however, you will be defaulting to higher enemy numbers, so cleave and AoE will be your focus.

 1.2.
 Feral Druid Utility

 Feral Druid has access to some useful tools to assist the group, mostly relating to crowd control and dispel effects.